Autism and Mental Health Training

 Summary of the workshop

-Autism effects 1 in 59 children in Autism.
+Autism affects 1 in 59 children in Australia.
 Of those, about half also have an Intellectual Disability and about 70% have a mental health disorder like anxiety or depression in addition to Autism.

 The workshop will begin with an introduction to DSM-5 diagnosis ASD and ID.
 The mental health needs of adolescents and adults with ASD and ID will be explored.
 Participants will then be introduced to evidence-based mental health assessment, therapy and teaching strategies to support the complex mental health of adolescents and adults with ASD and/or ID, including adaptation of cognitive and behaviour therapy (CBT) to meet the learning needs of this population.
 Relevant practical examples and activities will help participants learn new skills in working with a complex population of with ASD/ID and co-occurring mental health needs.